skaija/susan-testing/Test/APIs/2-geocoding-api/address-search/index.md

 | label             | string  | A human-friendly representation of the place with the most complete details, that is ready to be displayed to an end user, for example "East-West Pub, Itä-Pasila, Helsinki"
 | bbox              | string  | If present, it describes the geographic extent of the feature, such as the screen size necessary to show all of California without needing to send the precise polygon geometry.

+**Note:** Not exactly the same fields are returned for all searches because all object locations do not have the same data available, for example neighborhood is not in use with all object types.

 ## Request examples